 (g) Creasing with horn stake: Creasing horn stake (shown in Fig. (g)) has a round horn used for forming conically shaped pieces in sheets.
 The other end has a tapering square horn with grooved slots for wiring and beading.

 (h) Needlecase stake: The needle case stake (shown in Fig. (h)) is commonly used for bending sheets.
 The needle case stake has a round slender horn for forming wire rings and tubes.

 (i) Candle mold stake: Candle mold stake (shown in Fig. (i)) has two horns for different tapers when forming, seaming and riveting long flaring articles made up of sheet metal.

 (j) Blow horn stake: Blow horn stake (shown in Fig. (j)) is generally used in forming, riveting and seaming tapered articles such as funnels.

-(k) Conductor stake: Conductor stake (shown in Fig. (k)) has two cylindrical horns of different diameters.
-Conductor stake is used for forming, riveting, seaming tubes and small sized pipes.
+(k) Conductor stake: The conductor stake (shown in Fig. (k)) has two cylindrical horns of different diameters.
+Conductor stake is used for forming, riveting, seaming tubes and small-sized pipes.

 (l) Double seaming stake: Double seaming stake (shown in Fig. (l)) consists of two cylindrical horns of different diameters. it is commonly used for riveting, forming, seaming tubes and small-sized pipes.